Using a ‘manufacturing NDA’ to protect your IP when developing and manufacturing your products in China is often seen as key.

 There is a lot of value in negotiating these as it will teach you about the cooperativeness and intentions of your prospective partner.

-A factory which negotiates on the clauses may actually be better than the one who just blindly signs, as it says something about their attention to detail and how seriously they take their obligations.
+A factory that negotiates on the clauses may actually be better than the one who just blindly signs, as it says something about their attention to detail and how seriously they take their obligations.

 Most importantly, getting everything out in the open ahead of time will make you realize how little of ‘your’ product design you own if you do not pay a reasonable development budget.
 No money, no honey.

 Be Warned.
-Do not think that you can actually enforce these agreements
+Do not think that you can actually enforce these agreements.

 Now it’s time for my counter-argument against such a manufacturing NDA’s usefulness.